Ziffuge/Overlay-Twitch/nodeApp/README.md

+# Usage

+A Docker image containing the app is deployed at '...' with each release.

 # Local Server

 This subproject's purpose is to provide a local server managing HTML/CSS custom pages to be displayed by OBS.